 Without going into detail, a variety of bugs, spiders and other insects will entertain you…scare you…and get your attention!
 Prepare to be misted on, fog, poked, and smell a stink bug!

-It’s Tough to Be a Bug is a FastPass+ attraction.
+Lightning Lane access for It’s Tough to Be a Bug is available with the purchase of Genie+.
 However, there is typically not a long wait for the show.

 There is no Height Requirement.

 To reach the movie theatre, wind your way around the Tree of Life base and roots.
 Once inside the waiting area, it is very tight and dimly light.

 Part of the fun is weaving through the roots of the Tree of Life as you work your way through the queue.
 Take your time and enjoy seeing the magnificent tree from a new angle!